Alessandro Perego - Head of Scientific Research firstname.lastname@example.org

 Marco Melacini - Head of Scientific Research firstname.lastname@example.org

-The Food Sustainability Observatory is a new project established by the School of Management of Politecnico di Milano, and was launched after solid research work conducted over recent years on the topics of reducing food waste and innovation for sustainability.
-The Observatory intends to contribute practically to transforming the food supply chain into a sustainable undertaking and, through its research and initiatives, make the outside world aware of these issues and spread its findings, while placing innovation at the centre of its actions.
-The Observatory also wishes to help companies move from undertaking “isolated” cases of technological innovation to a system-wide process of innovation involving business models and processes, within each single company and throughout the entire industry, to create shared value along the supply chain and in society as a whole.
+Established in June 2017, now at its second edition, the Food Sustainability Observatory aims to give a tangible contribution to sustainably transform the agrifood system, through its research and initiatives, while placing innovation at the centre of its actions.
+The Observatory also wishes to help companies move from undertaking “isolated” cases of technological and product innovation to a system-wide process of innovation involving business models and processes, within each single company and throughout the entire industry, to create shared value along the supply chain and in society as a whole.

 - Research Work::

 - Empirical Research, conducted through interviews and case studies and by surveying and mapping innovative start-ups, nationally and internationally, etc., together with the preparation of models to pursue objectives of sustainability and evaluate the relative implications for the actors in the food supply chain.